TheuXL/test-whaticket/README.md

 If a contact sent a new message in less than 2 hours interval, and there is no ticket from this contact with **pending/open** status, the newest **closed** ticket will be reopen, instead of creating a new one.

+## New Features

+- **Paused Queue**: Tickets can now be paused when you need to temporarily stop attending to them.
+Paused tickets are moved to a dedicated "Paused" queue, allowing for better ticket management.

+- **Ticket History**: Every ticket now has a complete history tab, showing all changes made to the ticket, including status changes, agent transfers, and pause/resume actions.
+This helps track who did what and when.

 ## Screenshots

 ![](https://github.com/canove/whaticket/raw/master/images/whaticket-queues.gif)